aaroncarsonart/QuickGame/README.md

   the letter, the stronger the enemy.
 - Defeating enemies yields exp.
 Gain enough exp to level up, increasing your health and attack power.
+- Note that treasure is depleted when health runs out.
+If treasure also runs out, then it's game over.

 --------------------------------------------------------------------------------------